Richard Barker (stage manager): Early life and career

 Barker was born in Highgate in London.
 He was descended from the Warter family of landowners, based in Shropshire with holdings around Pontesbury.
-His father was Henry de Grey "Diggory" Warter (1807–1884), a solicitor who from the 1860s acquired lands around the Hawley estate and Oaks Manor, and owned Longden Hall, and his mother was Harriett Benbow (1799–1875), daughter of John Benbow.
+His father was Henry de Grey "Diggory" Warter (1807–1884), a solicitor who from the 1860s acquired lands around the Hawley estate and Oaks Manor, and owned Longden Manor, and his mother was Harriett Benbow (1799–1875), daughter of John Benbow.
+John Wood Warter was his uncle.

 His father left substantially all of his estate to Barker's sister, Eliza Mary Warter (1835–1897).

 In 1851, aged 16, he was an articled clerk.
 During the 1860s Barker had a brief stage career.
 Early roles were Colonel Pointdexter in The Octoroon by Dion Boucicault and the messenger in Shakespeare's King John.
 In 1865 he married the actress and comedienne Marie Cruise (1831–1887) at Plymouth in Devon.
 In 1868 he played Bertram in Robert the Devil, by W. S. Gilbert.